How Parents & Families Can Help

 Be a "SLAC" Employer

 CMC has joined the Selective Liberal Arts Consortium (SLAC), which consists of 14 top liberal arts colleges, to provide additional employment opportunities for Juniors and Seniors.
 SLAC organizes pre-selected interviewing days during November and January.
 CMC students participate in the Chicago (Nov), New York City (Jan), San Francisco (Jan) and Washington, DC (Jan) events.
-If you are interested participating as an employer in SLAC recruiting events, please contact Diana Seder, our Director, or Sarah Park, our Associate Director.
+If you are interested participating as an employer in SLAC recruiting events, please contact Diana Seder, our Director.

 Fund our Sponsored Internships